pletfix/docs/en/models.md

         ];
     }

-If you have set this property, the controller is able to call the `seach` method that takes the search terms as argument and returns a [`QueryBuilder`](queries) instance:
+If you have set this property, the controller is able to call the `search` method that takes the search terms as argument and returns a [`QueryBuilder`](builder) instance:

     /**
      * Lists all articles.